cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 # Running a Node, API, and CLI

-## Compile Simapp

 Run a blockchain and discover how to interact with it.

+There are different ways to run a node of a Cosmos blockchain.
+You will explore how to do so using [simapp](https://github.com/cosmos/cosmos-sdk/tree/master/simapp).

+## Compile simapp

-The Cosmos SDK repository contains a folder called [Simapp](https://github.com/cosmos/cosmos-sdk/blob/master/simapp/).
-This contains the code to run a simulated version of the SDK so you can test commands without actually interacting with your chain.
-The binary is called `simd` and we'll be using that interact with our node for now.
+The Cosmos SDK repository contains a folder called [simapp](https://github.com/cosmos/cosmos-sdk/blob/master/simapp/).
+This folder contains the code to run a simulated version of the Cosmos SDK, so you can test commands without actually interacting with your chain.
+The binary is called `simd` and you will be using that to interact with our node for now.

-First, create and change directory into a `cosmos` folder and then clone the `cosmos-sdk` repo into that folder:
+First, create and change the directory into a `cosmos` folder and then clone the `cosmos-sdk` repo into that folder:

 ```bash
 $ mkdir cosmos